Disclaimer: I do not own Dragonball Z. Period, dot, end of statement.

 Gohan raised an eyebrow in slight trepidation.
 Fortunate?
 He was not sure that he liked the sound of that.

 Dabura looked down at his master blandly.
-"Fortunate, Master Babadi?"
+"Fortunate, Master Babidi?"

 Immediately Gohan awakened, arching his back in pain as he screamed incoherently.
 Dabura was startled by the sheer agony of the screams, but recovered quickly.
 After all, he was the king of demons; he used to hear things like this every day.
 Neither of them expected the Saiyan to erupt in a golden aura, his eyes turning green and his hair blond as he tried to fight whatever was happening, but it did not faze them much.
 It was unimportant.

 Slowly, oh so slowly, Gohan rose to his feet.
 Green eyes opened lazily, alight with malice.
 The electricity that always accompanied the second level of Super Saiyan sparked dangerously as it peppered the floor with small charred spots.
-Babadi's trademark "M" adorned his forehead.
-A cruel smirk graced his lips and he laughed, sending unwanted shivers up the spines of both Babadi and Dabura.
-There was a note of true madness in the laugh and suddenly Babadi did not look so sure about the decision that he had just made.
-He quickly recited another spell and Gohan collapsed again, Dabura hurrying forward with the chains Babadi created out of thin air.
+Babidi's trademark "M" adorned his forehead.
+A cruel smirk graced his lips and he laughed, sending unwanted shivers up the spines of both Babidi and Dabura.
+There was a note of true madness in the laugh and suddenly Babidi did not look so sure about the decision that he had just made.
+He quickly recited another spell and Gohan collapsed again, Dabura hurrying forward with the chains Babidi created out of thin air.

 Gohan backed as far away from his two captors as possible while the picture faded.
 "No," he whispered, horrified, "no. You didn't… you couldn't…" He swallowed thickly.
 "What the hell did you do to me?" he demanded.
 He tried to sound threatening, but the effect was ruined by his white face.